chickens2/pony-comic-generator/README.md

 The comic should now be the new `comic.jpg` and should also be uploaded to Imgur.
 The Imgur link replaces the text in your clipboard.

-When run from the command line you can specify a file containing irc text instead with -f, and specify the background image file to use with -b.
+When run from the command line you can specify a file containing irc text instead with -f, specify the title with -t, and specify the background image file to use with -b.

 ## Technical Notes